A data center is much more than a building with a bunch of computers and high electricity costs.

 Thus the performance of the data centers is really important for every single one of us – no matter whether you’re playing some Xbox game online, trying to log in to your bank account, or setting up a website about kittens.
-Let’s take a closer look at the data centers and learn something new.
+Let’s take a closer look at the DCs and learn something new.

 From Greenland to New Zealand

 Why does the location matter?
-Data center placement has high importance for both the company and the back end user.
+Data center placement has high importance for both the company and the back-end user.
 The first and the most well-known reason is this – the location influences the loading times of any online material – the closer the data center is located to the target audience, the better response times are.

 Moreover, the selection of a particular location leans on the local conditions – the proximity to available power grids, telecommunications infrastructure, networking services, transportation lines, and emergency services.

 However, infrastructure is not the only parameter that needs to be taken into account while talking about the importance of data center locations.
 What often remains forgotten is the impact of different climatic and geographic conditions and their shifts.
 Thus areas in active seismic zones, potential flood zones, regions with extreme weather patterns, or at risk of natural disasters are in constant danger and at higher risk of blackouts.
-Not only climatic and geographical conditions always dictate the precautions and specifics of data center designs, particular locations at constant risk are usually avoided.
+Not only do climatic and geographical conditions always dictate the precautions and specifics of data center designs, but particular locations at constant risk are also usually avoided.

 Of course, political and economic stability is quite important as well.

 Data centers vary significantly in both size and amount of servers they hold.
 From single-server home-based data storage sites to massive building complexes with additional maintenance facilities.
 Most of the large-scale DCs cover about 1 million sq. ft. each.
 If you think that’s a lot, wait until you hear about the largest ones.